esitarski/CrossMgr/helptxt/Menu-ChipReader.md

 __JChip:__ The JChip Setup Dialog provides the needed parameters to allow you to configure JChip.
 Go to the "7 Setting of Connections" section in the JChip "Control Panel Soft Manual" and configure a JChip connection as follows:

+__MyLaps:__ configure your MyLaps client(s) to connect to the CrossMgr computer using port 3097 (the default).

-__Impinj and Alien bridge:__ CrossMgr will find these programs automatically as they are running on the same machine.
+__CrossMgrImpinj and CrossMgrAlien bridge:__ CrossMgr will find these programs automatically as they are running on the same machine.

-CrossMgr communicates with the Chip or RaceResult reader through a TCP/IP interface (that is, an internet connection).
+CrossMgr communicates with the reader through a TCP/IP interface (that is, an internet connection).
 This can be done with cable or wireless.
 CrossMgr listens for a connection on all network connections including cable and wireless.
 Check what hardware you need to accomplish this.

 Field|Value|Description
 :----|:----|:----------